 As readers, our first and second graders must establish beginning fluency, reading, and listening comprehension.
 As fluent readers they will master individual letters and sounds as well as combinations of letters and the sounds they create with a focus on consonant and vowel blends (commonly used digraphs and trigraphs).
 They will internalize and use word attack strategies that aid in their decoding of unfamiliar words to ensure they are reading at an increasing rate with accuracy and expression.
 Students will also gain mastery of tier I, tier II, and some tier III vocabulary words to add to their schema as they tackle many more texts across content area, topic, and genre.
 By the end of the year, students will become proficient in their listening comprehension without the support of a teacher.
-Students will also gain proficiency in reading comprehension of texts at their instructional level without the support of a teacher.
+Students will also gain proficiency in reading comprehension of texts at their independent level.
+Students will also show beginning proficiency of texts at their instructional level without the support of a teacher.
 As in all grade levels, students will read and comprehend texts within the lexile level band for first grade including levels 150-380L.